rust-lang/rust/text/0550-macro-future-proofing.md

    same issue would come up.
 3. Do nothing.
 This is very dangerous, and has the potential to essentially freeze Rust's syntax for fear of accidentally breaking a macro.

+# Edit History

+- Updated by https://github.com/rust-lang/rfcs/pull/1209, which added
+  semicolons into the follow set for types.